brianb12321/Meta-Mu-Morphosis/README.md

 ## Theme not loading
 If the default theme is not loading, please edit the global default theme variables in `src/defaults.ts` for your specific webserver and delete the database.
 ## Demo Site
-A demo site with default plugins can be found at https://mumetamorph.azurewebsites.net
+A demo site with default plugins can be found at https://mumetamorph.azurewebsites.net (currently inactive)
+## Next Steps
+I will be converting this project into an Angular application called Neo-MuMetaMorph